Online video platform: Video streaming platforms

+YouTube logo used since 2024.
+Owned by Google, it is the largest video sharing platform, with 2.7 billion monthly active users.

 YouTube was founded by Chad Hurley, Jawed Karim and Steve Chen in 2005.
 It was based on video transcoding technology, which enabled the video streaming of user-generated content from anywhere on the World Wide Web.
 This was made possible by implementing a Flash player based on MPEG-4 AVC video with AAC audio.
 This allowed any video coding format to be uploaded, and then transcoded into Flash-compatible AVC video that can be directly streamed from anywhere on the Web.
 The first YouTube video clip was Me at the zoo, uploaded by Karim in April 2005.

 YouTube subsequently became the most popular online video platform, and changed the way videos were hosted on the Web.
 The success of YouTube led to a number of similar online video streaming platforms, from companies such as Netflix, Hulu and Crunchyroll.

 Within these video streaming platforms like Netflix, Hulu, and YouTube, there are privacy concerns about how the websites use consumers' personal information and online behaviors to advertise and track spending.
 Many video streaming websites record semi-private consumer information such as video streaming data, purchase frequency, genre of videos watched, etc.